zheng0xd/JATIC-internal-docs/docs/index.md

-# Welcome to the internal docs!
+# Welcome to the internal docs! &nbsp; :wave:

 !!! question inline end "Have something to add?"